rafops/attic/osx.md

 You can grant ITerm2 full disk access temporarily to make system changes:

 > System Preferences > Security & Privacy > Full Disk Access > + > iTerm

+corespeechd is sending a massive amount to data to Internet

+1. System Preferences -> Accessibility -> Siri
+2. Click “Open Siri Preferences...”
+3. Check the box for “Enable Ask Siri”
+4. Move the radio button for “Voice Feedback” to “Off”
+5. Uncheck “Enable Ask Siri”